EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 Himalayas & Southwestern China

-This 4-year-old red panda loves spending his time in the trees of his mountainous home.
-He is well adapted to the environment with his lovely fluffy coat which keeps him nice and warm when the temperature falls.
-But he’s noticed there has been a big drop in the places he can roam now.
+This 4-year-old red panda loves spending time up in the trees.
+He is well adapted to the mountainous environment with his lovely fluffy coat that keeps him nice and warm when the temperature falls.
+But he’s noticed there has been a big drop in the places where he can roam.
 Often, he will head off to one section of the forest, only to find the trees have all been cut down along with his favourite snack, bamboo.
 He likes to avoid these places anyway because that’s where the people are and they love his fluffy tail.

 Red Pandas are the ridiculously adorable creatures that munch on bamboo high up in the mountains.
-While they share a name and bamboo habits with the giant panda, they are not closely related and are the last surviving member of their genus.
+While they share a name with the giant panda, they are not closely related and are the last surviving member of their genus.
 Living at very high altitudes, the red panda has a few very important adaptations to survive.
 With big bushy tails, they balance themselves along the branches of trees and snuggle up in their fluff to survive winter.

 They can be both nocturnal and crepuscular (active during twilight) and spend their days asleep on tree branches or in tree hollows.
-When they wake up, they give their beautiful fur a good clean like a cat would before setting out to petrol their territories and search for food.
-They mainly eat bamboo but occasionally eat small mammals, birds, eggs, flowers, and berries.
+When they wake up, they give their beautiful fur a good clean like a cat would before setting out to patrol their territories and search for food.
+They mainly eat bamboo but occasionally indulge on small mammals, birds, eggs, flowers, and berries.
 They are always on the lookout for their predators which include the snow leopard, mustelids (the family including badgers, weasels, and martins) and humans.
 If they feel like they cannot escape, they stand on their hind legs to look bigger and get ready to defend themselves.